PinkFluffyDumplings/IMC-Prosperity-4-Writeup/README.md

 This writeup includes the strategies and ideas we implemented, and takeaways from Prosperity - our first algorithmic trading competition :)

 > *Note: Our final round submission was unfortunately copied by another team, so although we were still scored, our final rank wasn't initially published onto the public leaderboard.
-We emailed the Prosperity team and they kindly confirmed we *"appear as 13th globally"* on their final recruiter leaderboard.*
+We emailed the Prosperity team and they kindly confirmed we *"still appeared as 13th globally"* on their final recruiter leaderboard.*

 ## Round 3 — Mean Reversion & Inverse Momentum